 4 home insurance endorsements you should know about.

 There are a few home insurance endorsements that you should know about.
 You might want to consider adding these coverages to your policy.

-Adding a scheduled personal property endorsement to your policy means that you’re listing specific items that you want more protection for.
+Adding an endorsement for personal property to your policy means that you’re listing specific items that you want more protection for.
 For example, you might want to have more protection for jewelry or other valuables.
 Home insurance often only offers limited protection for valuables, so you might want to use an endorsement to add coverage.
 A scheduled personal property endorsement can help provide extra coverage, but it could also protect your valuables from more risks.